Price Stability Mechanism

 Liquidity pools don’t automatically match the spot prices of external markets.
 When prices diverge, the opening of a price gap between the speculative crypto market and conversion rates available in the Co-here Local Token liquidity pools creates arbitrage opportunities.
 Active speculation by traders will seek these opportunities to buy low, make a gain, take profit or reduce loss – high fees are not favourable for this type of activity.
 Arbitrage activity is an important contribution to the liquidity pool mechanism, as it gradually brings collateral prices to converge with crypto markets.
 The conversion fee schedule or formula will need to take in to consideration the important role of arbitrage.

 Captive Market: For those Local Token holders wanting to remain in the ecosystem and continue using Local Tokens with a stable value, demand based fees for conversions, which reduce volatility and stabilise the Local Token price, supports the payment ecosystem.
-Demand pricing for conversions will provide an always available automated liquidity with low conversion fees at regular demand times.
+Demand pricing for conversions will provide an always available automated liquidity with low conversion fees at regular demand times and a graduated higher price at higher demand times.

 Summary and Conclusion